NextGen-Engineers/aircraft-systems-engineering-portfolio/01-Requirements-Engineering/SystemRequirements.md

 Test - Verify that the system calculates and displays the required fuel usage information accurately under typical operating conditions.

 ---

+### SYS-007
+Requirement:
+The system shall implement all fuel managenet functions in accordance with documented, complete, and verifiable system requirements.

+Rationale:
+To ensure the software can be developed consistently and that all required functionality is traceable to approved system requirements.

+Verification Method:

+Inspection - Review the system requirements and requirements traceability to verify that all implemented functions are derived from documented and verifiable requirements.

+---